python-quantities/python-quantities/doc/devel/documenting.rst

 ==========================================

 The actual ReStructured Text files are kept in :file:`doc`.
-The main entry point is :file:`doc/index.rst`, which pulls in the :file:`index.rst` file for the user guide, developers guide, api reference, and the glossary.
+The main entry point is :file:`doc/index.rst`, which pulls in the :file:`index.rst` file for the user guide and the developers guide.
 The documentation suite is built as a single document in order to make the most effective use of cross referencing, we want to make navigating the Quantities documentation as easy as possible.

 Additional files can be added to the various guides by including their base